 Meantime, selling hardware (17%) still has a place.
-A consultant told Channel Futures earlier this year that the top MSP quartile gets 30% of its revenue
+A consultant told Channel Futures earlier this year that the top MSP quartile gets 30% of its revenue from hardware.

 Wide area network (WAN) services are common but not dominant in the average partner portfolio.

 Only a small fraction of partners surveyed (11%) don't sell it, and a large chunk (31%) generate less than 5% of their revenue from the WAN.
 About one-third (29%) attribute more than 20% of their revenue to WAN, but the other 71% fall below that number.